 "The fire department shall have the capability to deploy an initial full alarm assignment within a 480-second travel time to 90 percent of the incidents as established in Chapter 4."
-For the year of 2018 the Killeen Fire Department responded to 18,686 EMS calls and 10,351 Fire calls.
+For the year of 2018, the Killeen Fire Department responded to 18,686 EMS calls and 10,351 Fire calls.
 This equals a total of 29,037 Emergency calls within the response area of Killeen, with an average response time of 8 minutes and 40 seconds.

-The annexation area falls within the response area of Station 9 which is located at 5400 Bunny Trail and houses one EMS unit, one fire pumper, 1 medium duty rescue unit, and Battalion 2 EMS Command.
-With a response from an in-house unit, the estimated response time to the entry of the annexed property would be 5 minutes.
-Should the in-house unit be on another call, a secondary unit will be dispatched from another fire station with an average estimated arrival time of 10 minutes.
-Based upon historical data, we expect there to be an additional 103 EMS responses and 59 fire responses to this area.
-In addition to fire/rescue/EMS/Haz-Mat resources needed to service the annexation area, there are specialties such as Public Education, Plans Review, Inspections, Emergency Management.
+The annexation area will fall within the response area of Station 9 which is located at 5400 Bunny Trail and houses An Engine 9, Rescue 9 Medic 9, and Battalion 2 Command.
+With a response from an in-house unit, the estimated response time to the entry of the annexed property would be 3 minutes.
+Should the in-house unit be on another call, a secondary unit will be dispatched from another fire station with an average estimated arrival time of 7 minutes.
+Based upon historical data, we expect there to be an additional 38 EMS responses and 22 fire responses to this area.
+In addition to fire/rescue/EMS/Haz-Mat resources needed to service the annexation area, other specialties such as Public Education, Plans Review, Inspections and Emergency Management will be impacted.

-Current response capabilities are under minimum recommended limits as evidenced by longer response times and higher expenses.
-With each additional annexation, we will continue to stretch these capabilities.
-Ideally, we would recommend at least 1 additional fire station with 1 EMS unit and 1 fire pumper.
-However, understanding the current situation city wide, the Killeen Fire Department will be able to provide service to these annexed areas with the understanding of the estimated resource and financial impacts to the department.
+With each additional annexation, capabilities are stretched.
+Ideally, at least one additional fire station with one EMS unit and one fire pumper would be recommended.
+However, understanding the current situation city wide, the Killeen Fire Department would be able to provide service to these annexed areas with existing resources.